-The UK Government’s Department for Transport (DfT) has announced an investigation into drivers being dazzled by headlight glare from oncoming vehicles.
-A petition calling for the government to ‘review the brightness of car headlights for safety’ has garnered over 11,000 signatures, prompting the investigation.
+In April 2024 the UK Government’s Department for Transport (DfT) announced an investigation into drivers being dazzled by headlight glare from oncoming vehicles.
+A petition calling for the government to ‘review the brightness of car headlights for safety’ garnered over 11,000 signatures, prompting the investigation.

-Calls for the government to take action on headlight glare have been growing for some time.
-The RAC urged the government to study the issue in January 2024, after it found that 89% of drivers think at least some car headlights are too bright, and 85% think the problem is getting worse.
+The RAC urged the government to study the issue back in January 2024, after their research in 2024 found that 89% of drivers think at least some car headlights are too bright, with recent statistics in 2025 highlighting that drivers think the issue has gotten worse in the past year.

 So, what’s causing the issue?
 The RAC suggests that the growing popularity of LED headlights could be to blame.
 LEDs produce an intense, focussed beam of white-blue light that the human eye can struggle to deal with, and it can take some time for the dazzle to clear after the vehicle has passed.
 By contrast, the yellowy light produced by old-style halogen bulbs is easier to cope with, as is the less intense white-blue light emitted by xenon bulbs.

 The RAC also found that a significant number of drivers thought the growing popularity of SUVs is contributing to the problem.
-Such cars sit higher off the road, potentially putting their headlights at eye-level with drivers of lower cars.
-44% of drivers pointed the finger at misaligned headlights.
+Such cars sit higher off the road, potentially putting their headlights at eye-level with drivers of lower cars and 44% of drivers pointed the finger at misaligned headlights.

 Headlight misalignment a big issue